jjohnson524/order_preserving_auts/README.md

   <br>
    <br>

-This project is companion to the research manuscript titled Algorithms for Order-Preservng Braids for  which can be found on ARXIV soon.
-All technical terminolgy is defined in the manuscript.
+This project is a companion to the research manuscript titled "Algorithmic obstructions for order-preserving braids" which can be found on ARXIV soon.
+All technical terminology is defined in the manuscript.

-The authors of this project are Jonathan Johnson, Nancy Scherich and Hannah Turner.
+The authors of this project are Jonathan Johnson, Nancy Scherich, and Hannah Turner.

 To begin, download the following files from the github repoistory Ball.py